PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 19:24:34
+Last updated: 2024-04-02 19:25:08
-Random Quote: The fox has many tricks.
-The hedgehog has but one.
-But that is the best of all. - Erasmus
+Random Quote: Try not to become a man of success, but rather try to become a man of value. - Albert Einstein